etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-junit-testcases.md

     Make sure to use `WeldBaseTest` to leverage the full capabilities of dependency injection and DAL event observers in your test cases.

-####  Execution order of test methods
+###  Execution order of test methods

 Until now, the methods were simply invoked in the order returned by the reflection API.
-However, using the JVM order is unwise since the Java platform does not specify any particular order, and in fact JDK 7 returns a more or less random order.
+However, using the JVM order is unwise since the Java platform does not specify any particular order.
 Of course, well-written test code would not assume any order, but some does, and a predictable failure is better than a random failure on certain platforms.

 ###  Creating the Java class